jackdignamit/SOC-Automation-with-Wazuh-TheHive-and-Shuffle/README.md

 ## 7️⃣ Install Mimikatz on your Virtualbox VM
 Mimikatz is a post-exploitation security tool that demonstrates how credentials can be stolen from a system after an attacker has gained access.
-It is a form of malware, but since we are using a VM with nothing personable on it, it will just be used to flag our detection rule on Wazuh.
+It is a form of malware, but since we are using a VM with nothing personal on it, it will just be used to flag our detection rule on Wazuh.

 1. Before installing Mimikatz, Windows Defender must be disabled on the VM.
 You can also create an exclusion rule for either your downloads folder or the entire drive itself.